 where $C_1$ and $C_2$ correspond to two arbitrary integration constants.
-We observe that for values of $\alpha<-3$ and $\gamma<1/2$, we encounter with an imaginary form for the exponential function (or a simple harmonic oscillator motion equation) of the parameter $H(\varphi)$.
+We observe that for values of $\alpha<-3$ and $\gamma<1/2$, we encounter with an imaginary form of the exponential function (or a simple harmonic oscillator motion equation) of the parameter $H(\varphi)$.
 Similarly, we have one harmonic oscillator equation, if we consider the values of $\alpha>-3$ and $\gamma>1/2$, respectively.
-From Eq. (\ref{n6}) interesting solutions occur when the values of the parameters $\alpha$ and $\gamma$ are $\alpha>-3$ and $\gamma<1/2$ (or also $\alpha<-3$ and $\gamma>1/2$).
+From Eq. (\ref{n6}), interesting solutions occur when the values of the parameters $\alpha$ and $\gamma$ are $\alpha>-3$ and $\gamma<1/2$ (or also $\alpha<-3$ and $\gamma>1/2$).
 In this respect, we mention that unlike the standard constant-roll inflation, we have the possibility to consider the values in which $\alpha<-3$ (with $\gamma>1/2$).
-In the following, we will discuss these solutions depending of the values of the integration constants $C_1$ and $C_2$.
-In this form, if the constants are such that the product $C_1\,C_2=0$, then from Eq. (\ref{n6}), we have that the solution for the Hubble parameter can be written as $H(\varphi)\propto\exp\big(\pm\sqrt{\frac{(3+\alpha)(1-2\gamma)}{2}}\varphi\big)$.
+In the following, we will discuss these solutions depending on the values of the integration constants $C_1$ and $C_2$.
+In this form, by assuming $C_1\,C_2=0$, from Eq. (\ref{n6}), we have the solution for the Hubble parameter as $H(\varphi)\propto\exp\big(\pm\sqrt{\frac{(3+\alpha)(1-2\gamma)}{2}}\varphi\big)$.
 Also, as another interesting solution, we have the situation in which the constant $C_{1}=C_{2}=M/2$, where the quantity $M>0$ corresponds to a constant associated to energy scale.
 Therefore, the Hubble parameter can be rewritten as

-By using Eq. (\ref{n4}) and the Friedmann equation (\ref{3}), we find that the speed $\dot{\varphi}$ and the effective potential associated to the scalar field $\varphi$ in the context of constant-roll approach are given by
+By using Eq. (\ref{n4}) and the Friedmann equation (\ref{3}), the speed $\dot{\varphi}$ and the effective potential associated to the scalar field $\varphi$ are given by

 and